sterlingfearing/abortion-access/README.md

 ## Analysis

 The map below shows the distance from the center of each county to the nearest abortion clinic.
-This nearest resource analysis was generated using this [tutorial](https://geodacenter.github.io/opioid-environment-toolkit/centroid-access-tutorial.html).
-The map was created in QGIS.
+The steps to generate a nearest resource analysis using the data provided can be found [here](https://geodacenter.github.io/opioid-environment-toolkit/centroid-access-tutorial.html).
 ![county access](QGISmaps/accessCounty.jpg)

 ## Sources